klmmmv/thesis/chap3.md

 > machines into abstract state machines [...] [@boerger:2003].

 Tarski structures are simply arbitrary sets, of arbitrary elements with arbitrary functions and relations defined on them.
 Another more informal definition, also stated by [@boerger:2003] is that basic ASMs are "pseudo-code over abstract data".
-Instead of the FSMs internal control states, which are unstructured (**TODO** what does unstructured mean?)
-, ASMs use arbitrarily complex data in its states.
+Instead of the FSMs internal control states, which are simply symbols for naming the state (e.g. $\{A, B, C\}$) , ASMs use arbitrarily complex data in its states.

 ASMs experienced a shift in its notion from "simultaneous parallel actions of a single agent", to a more general definition of "multiple agents act and interact in an asynchronous manner" [@boerger:2003, pp. 28].

-ASMs interpreted intuitively can be seen as a virtual machine executing pseudo-code operating on abstract data structures [@boerger:2003, Sect.
-2.4]
+ASMs interpreted intuitively can be seen as a virtual machine executing pseudo-code operating on abstract data structures.

 Basically there are three stumbling blocks for a designer of software and/or hardware engineers, when they want to develop a system: